semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 Block settings apply to every job inside.
 Select a block to view its settings.

 ### Prologue {#prologue}

+TODO: use checkout and other relevant toolbox commands

 The prologue contains shell commands that run before every job begins.
 Use this to run common setup commands like downloading dependencies, setting the runtime version, or starting test services.